 Decentralized Autonomous Organization DAO

 You might have heard a very well-known example of DAO.
-The DAO was intending to venture capital funding.
+The DAO intended to venture capital funding.
 It launched with $150 million in crowdfunding in June 2016.
 But eventually, That was hacked and drained of US$50 million in cryptocurrency by the hackers.
 Subsequently, this hacking took place again in the following weeks.
 Therefore, the money was restored via the hard work of the Ethereum blockchain.
 The Ethereum miners and clients switch to the new fork and make the bailout possible.

 Historical Background